Southern Athletic Association

 The Southern Athletic Association (SAA) is an intercollegiate athletic conference that competes in the National Collegiate Athletic Association (NCAA) Division III that began play in the 2012–13 school year.
 It was formed in 2011 by seven former members of the Southern Collegiate Athletic Conference and independent Berry College.

 History

 Recent events

-On March 9, 2023, Trinity University and Southwestern University of Texas announced they would join the SAA as full members, beginning in the 2025–26 academic year.
+On March 9, 2023, Trinity University of Texas and Southwestern University of Texas announced they would join the SAA as full members, beginning in the 2025–26 academic year.

 On May 26, 2024, Birmingham–Southern College announced that it would close at the end of the 2023–24 school year (more precisely, on May 31 of that year).

 On June 11, 2024, Hendrix College announced it would return to the Southern Collegiate Athletic Conference (SCAC) at the end of the 2024–25 school year.

 On July 23, 2024, Maryville College was accepted to the SAA as a full member, to join beginning in the 2026–27 academic year.
-Maryville's football and women's golf would join SAA competition as an associate member, beginning 2025–26.
+Maryville's football and women's golf would join SAA competition as an associate member, beginning in 2025–26.